Sony Alpha a6600 Review:

 In photos I took outside in bright light, I was impressed with the clarity of detail, even in shadows and highlights.

-The a6600 consistently provided me with well-balanced exposures and dynamic range with excellent points in challenging lighting conditions, such as a mix of very bright lights and dark shadows or backlighting.
+The a6600 consistently provided me with well-balanced exposures and dynamic range with excellent points in challenging lighting conditions, such as a mix of bright lights and dark shadows or backlighting.

 When I took a horse photo at a friend’s farm, I saw each hair in the animal’s mane.